dpf-tech/bellabeat-case-study/README.md

 Analyzing Consumer Fitness Behavior Using Bellabeat Data

-A Python-based exploration of activity, calories, and sleep patterns
+This project explores activity, calorie expenditure, and sleep patterns using publicly available Fitbit data.
+The analysis was completed in Python and follows a typical data-analytics workflow: cleaning the data, merging datasets, generating visualizations, and summarizing insights in a final report.

 Project Overview

-This project examines a public Fitbit dataset to understand how people move, burn calories, and sleep throughout the day.
-The goal was to identify behavior patterns that could help Bellabeat improve how their wellness products support users.

-The work includes data cleaning, exploration, custom visualizations, and a final formatted report.
+Bellabeat is a wellness technology company focused on helping women better understand their daily habits through smart devices.
+The purpose of this case study is to examine user behavior and identify patterns that could support product and marketing decisions.

+The analysis focuses on three key questions:

+What does the distribution of daily steps reveal about general activity levels?

+How strongly do daily steps relate to calorie burn?

+Is there any meaningful relationship between daily steps and sleep duration?

-Files in This Repository
+Repository Contents
 File	Description
-Bellabeat_Final_Report.pdf	The complete case study report, including visuals bellabeat_steps_hist.png	Histogram showing the distribution of daily steps bellabeat_steps_vs_calories.png	Scatter plot comparing steps and calories burned bellabeat_steps_vs_sleep.png	Scatter plot comparing steps and minutes asleep bellabeat_analysis.ipynb	Notebook with the full Python workflow Key Findings
+Bellabeat_Final_Report.pdf	Full formatted case-study report, including charts bellabeat_executive_summary.pdf	One-page summary of the key findings bellabeat_analysis.ipynb	Jupyter notebook containing all data processing and visualizations images/	Folder with all generated charts
+Methodology

+Loaded and cleaned the datasets: daily activity, daily steps, and sleep logs.

+Standardized date formats and merged the tables by participant ID and date.

+Removed or corrected missing and inconsistent entries.

+Explored the data visually through histograms and scatter plots.

+Summarized findings and interpreted them in the context of Bellabeat users.

+Visualizations
+Distribution of Daily Steps

+Shows typical activity ranges and highlights inactive vs. active groups.

+Calories vs. Total Daily Steps

+Illustrates the positive relationship between movement and calorie expenditure.

+Daily Steps vs. Minutes Asleep

+Explores whether more active days correspond to longer sleep duration.

+Key Findings
-Activity Patterns
+Activity Levels

 Most users fall between 6,000 and 9,000 steps per day.

-A smaller group consistently reaches 15,000+ steps, showing clearly active behavior.
+A smaller segment regularly exceeds 15,000 steps, indicating higher activity.

-Around 15–20% log fewer than 2,000 steps, which may indicate sedentary routines or limited device usage.
+Between 15–20% log fewer than 2,000 steps, suggesting low engagement or sedentary behavior.

 Calories

-There is a noticeable positive relationship between the number of steps and calories burned.
+There is a clear positive correlation between daily steps and calories burned.

-Users who move more burn more energy, and the pattern is consistent across the dataset.
+More active days consistently show higher calorie expenditure.

 Sleep

-There’s no strong connection between how much someone walks and how long they sleep.
+Daily steps and sleep duration do not show a meaningful correlation.

-Most users average 5.5 to 7.5 hours of sleep—slightly below general health recommendations.
+Most users sleep between 5.5 and 7.5 hours per night.

 Recommendations

-Introduce step-based challenges to help users stay active.
+Introduce step-based challenges to help users increase daily movement.

-Highlight calorie-burn data within Bellabeat’s app and product messaging.
+Highlight calorie-burn insights in Bellabeat’s product messaging.

-Treat sleep analytics as a supportive feature rather than something linked to physical activity.
+Present sleep tracking as a complementary wellness feature.

-Encourage users to focus on long-term progress instead of day-to-day fluctuations.
+Encourage users to review long-term trends instead of single-day metrics.

-Tools Used

-Python (pandas, matplotlib, seaborn)

-Jupyter Notebook
+Running the Notebook

-ReportLab for the final PDF layout

-Visuals
-Distribution of Daily Steps

-Calories vs. Total Daily Steps

-Daily Steps vs. Minutes Asleep

-Full Report

-📄 Download the full PDF:
-Bellabeat_Final_Report.pdf
+To run the analysis locally:

+pip install pandas numpy matplotlib seaborn jupyter notebook

+Open the notebook bellabeat_analysis.ipynb and execute the cells in order.

+Notes

+This project demonstrates practical data-analysis skills such as cleaning, merging, visualization, and communicating findings in a structured report.
+It serves as a comprehensive portfolio example for junior data analyst roles.